-In his current duties as Pate’s Clinical Director, Dr. Salisbury has key roles in guiding the admission process for patients and overseeing clinical care across sites.
+In his current duties as Pate’s Clinical Director, Dr. Salisbury has key roles in guiding the admission process for patients, overseeing clinical care and program development across sites.
 This includes working with teams to continually provide the highest standard of research-based care.
-He is active in patient care primarily at our Anna location and provides external evaluations though our Dallas location.
+He also remains active in patient care within the treatment program and through external evaluations.

 EDUCATION AND TRAINING

 Fellowship: University of Alabama at Birmingham School of Medicine